-If you want to go fishing in New Zealand, you're legally required to follow the fishing rules.
+If you want to fish recreationally in New Zealand, you're legally required to follow the fishing rules.
 These change often and are different around the country.
 Check your local rules each time before you go fishing.

-- read the rules for your area on this website
+- check the fishing rules for your area on this website and download a brochure

-We have some regional pages to bring you information about the fishing rules and how we manage and protect local fisheries.
+We have some regional fishing pages you can get information from.
+You can check them for fishing rules and updates on how we manage and protect local fisheries.

 Follow the Facebook page for:

 You'll also see information signs with rules at many fishing spots.